Sing, Unburied, Sing: Plot

+In the final chapter, Jojo explains that he sleeps in Leonie's bed now.
+Leonie and Michael only come home a few days a week.
+They are described as "fish-thin" as a result of their worsening addictions.
+Pop sleeps in Mam's room now and talks to himself at night, searching for Mam.
+Jojo is not able to see the ghosts of Mam and Given; he only sees Richie.
+He also sees other ghosts depicted in the branches of a large tree who have all died through violent means.
+Kayla tells the ghosts to go home, but they don’t listen to her.
+She begins to sing and they all smile with relief.

 Characters

-Joseph (Jojo) is a main character and one of three narrators.
-He is the child of Michael, who is white, and Leonie, who is Black.
+Joseph "Jojo" is a main character and one of three narrators.
+Named after his paternal grandfather, he is the child of Michael, who is white, and Leonie, who is Black.
 The story starts on his thirteenth birthday at his maternal grandparents' house in the fictional town of Bois Sauvage, Mississippi.
-Throughout the book Jojo often acts as a parent to his younger sister Kayla because his mother, Leonie, is not always present.
+Throughout the book, Jojo often acts as a parent to his younger sister Kayla because his mother, Leonie, is not always present.
 Because of his strained relationship with his mother, Jojo looks up to his grandfather, who has been more of a paternal figure while Jojo's father was in prison, and wishes to be like him.
 Throughout the book, Jojo has many conversations with spirits while helping them move on to the afterlife.

-Leonie is the daughter of River and Philomene, and mother to Jojo and Kayla.
+Leonie Stone is the daughter of River and Philomène and mother to Jojo and Kayla.
 She is the second of three narrators of the story.
-Leonie became pregnant at a young age, not certain she wanted to be a mother.
+Leonie became pregnant at 17, not certain she wanted to be a mother.
 The trauma of her younger life leads Leonie to cope by turning to drugs.
-The high from the drugs give her the ability to see her deceased brother, Given.
+The high from the drugs gives her the ability to see her deceased brother, Given.
 Leonie is consumed by her love for Michael and is inattentive to the needs of her children.
+Leonie and Michael previously had plans to move to California together which were interrupted by the birth of Jojo, creating a rift between the two.
 She is also jealous of her children's relationship because it reminds her of the brother she lost too early in life and her failures as a mother, since Jojo takes on more of her parental role.

-River (Pop) is Jojo's and Kayla's maternal grandfather.
+River (Pop) Stone is Jojo's and Kayla's maternal grandfather.
 He is the father of Leonie and Given.
 He is the main parental figure in Jojo's life, which makes him the role model Jojo looks up to.
 He is quietly dignified and capable.
 Pop spent some time in Parchman prison when he was young and developed a "care giver" relationship with another inmate, Richie.
 Pop shares pieces of his stories with Jojo about Richie and Parchman throughout the book.
+In prison, he was known as River Red.